 One major challenge companies face in an increasingly digital world is continuously empathizing with the people interacting with their products or services.
 As companies focus on their digital transformations, the risk of an empathy gap increases.
 Leveraging human insight, however, is a key strategic initiative that keeps customers at the center of everything a company does, and ultimately benefits the bottom line.
 Noting the importance of human insights, UserTesting’s Chief Insights Officer, Janelle Estes said,

 “Our research and experience with customers over the past decade shows that leveraging human insight to understand consumer sentiment and preference in order to create a superior customer experience can ultimately determine success or failure for a product or company.”

 It’s easy for organizations and executives to become disconnected with their customers.
 Empathy doesn’t stop at creating a persona or a product—it’s constant and comes from the top-down.
 When executives are able to continually connect with their customers they’re able to prioritize putting the customer first.
 The more you can bridge the empathy gap, the deeper your connection to your customers will be.
 At the end of the day, it can only help the bottom line for your business.

+While the insights themselves may be mostly qualitative in nature, that doesn’t mean they can’t be paired with quantitative data—they should.
+Together, they provide a more holistic understanding of your customer.
 No matter what your role may be, you can’t underestimate the value of cultivating empathy for your customers.
 In this technology-driven world, there’s no substitute for real human connection.
 The organizations that keep their customers at the heart of their business will continue to stay ahead of the curve.